 Cost of food in Iceland increased 1.30 percent in January of 2020 over the same month in the previous year.
 Iceland Food Inflation - data, historical chart, and calendar of releases - was last updated on February of 2020 from its official source.

-Food Inflation in Iceland averaged 3.67 percent from 1993 until 2019, reaching an all time high of 31.18 percent in December of 2008 and a record low of -6.45 percent in November of 1994.
+Food Inflation in Iceland averaged 3.64 percent from 1993 until 2020, reaching an all time high of 31.18 percent in December of 2008 and a record low of -6.45 percent in November of 1994.
 This page provides the latest reported value for - Iceland Food Inflation - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.

-Food Inflation in Iceland is expected to be 4.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Food Inflation in Iceland to stand at 4.20 in 12 months time.
-In the long-term, the Iceland Food Inflation is projected to trend around 3.80 percent in 2020, according to our econometric models.
+Food Inflation in Iceland is expected to be 4.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Food Inflation in Iceland to stand at 3.80 in 12 months time.
+In the long-term, the Iceland Food Inflation is projected to trend around 3.80 percent in 2021, according to our econometric models.